cunarist/rinf/documentation/docs/tutorial.md

 ## 🤝 Back and Forth

-You can easily show the updated content on the screen by combining those two ways of message passing.
+You can easily show the updated state on the screen by combining those two ways of message passing.

 ```proto title="messages/tutorial_resource.proto"
 syntax = "proto3";